 - According to the Centers for Disease Control, coronaviruses are common throughout the world.
 They can infect people and animals.
 Among humans, coronaviruses usually cause mild-to-moderate upper respiratory illnesses, like the common cold.
 Most people get infected with these viruses at some point in their lives.

 - Sometimes coronaviruses can evolve or mutate.
 The coronavirus outbreak that originated in Wuhan City in China is an example of a mutated strain of coronavirus.
-It is called 2019 Novel Coronavirus (2019-nCoV).
+It is called novel coronavirus or COVID-19.

 - Examples of more serious strains of coronavirus that have occurred in recent years are SARS (Severe Acute Respiratory Syndrome, 2002-2003) and MERS (Middle East Respiratory Syndrome, 2012)

 - COVID-19 is contagious and transmissible from human to human.

 - Since Jan.
 21, 2020, the CDC has confirmed 15 cases of 2019 novel coronavirus in the U.S.

 - Patients with confirmed COVID-19 infection have reportedly had mild-to-severe respiratory illness with symptoms of fever, cough and shortness of breath.

 - Symptoms may appear in as few as two days or as long as 14 days after exposure.

 What should I do if I develop respiratory symptoms?